 Effleurage has to be the principal technique in massage.
 The method is used partially diagnostically enabling palpation of tissues and partly for the physiological effects that the process has on the body.
 A therapist can perform effleurage with varying degrees of pressure, depth, speed longitudinally or transversely, depending on the desired effect.

 Physiologically effleurage can improve general circulation through vasodilation.
 The massage strokes also increase both veinous and lymphatic flow due to the squeezing action on muscles and underlying tissues.
 Venous and lymphatic flow are both controlled by muscle contractions, unlike the pumped arterial blood flow.
 There are many similarities between the lymphatic system and venous system regarding the structure of the vessels in which fluids move.
-Unlike arteries, both lymphatic vessels and veins contain small one-way valves or gates.
+Unlike arteries, both lymphatic vessels and veins contain small one-way valves or gates (the self-foam roller article contains further details).
 Muscle contractions effectively shunt veinous blood and lymphatic fluids through these valves or gates from one section to the next.
 There are some medical conditions where fluids can "pool" in various parts of the body and creating swelling or oedema.
 Hence, massage can help reduce some of this oedema, and some practitioners specialise in Lymphatic drainage massage.
 Lymph nodes are frequently affected during many types of Cancer and in many cases treatment involves the removal of some lymph nodes.
 Many cancer patients can then experience oedema and seek oncology massage treatments, which are a form of lymphatic drainage massage.

 Effleurage strokes can also be soothing and cause stimulation of large cutaneous mechanoreceptors within the tissues.
 These mechanoreceptors help moderate the bodies perception of pain and so can reduce the sense of such pain.
 Besides the physiological effects mentioned thus far, effleurage will also warm tissues and stretch tissues to a certain extent in preparation for the use of more intensive techniques.